apache/sling-site/content/documentation/the-sling-engine/authentication/authentication-framework.md

-title=TODO title for authentication-framework.md
-date=1900-01-01
-type=post
-tags=blog
+title=Authentication - Framework
+type=page
 status=published
 ~~~~~~
-Title: Authentication - Framework
 Excerpt: The core piece of functionality with respect to authentication in Sling is contained in the Sling Auth Core bundle.
 This bundle provides the API for Sling and Sling applications to make use of authentication.

 The core piece of functionality with respect to authentication in Sling is contained in the Sling Auth Core bundle.
 This bundle provides the API for Sling and Sling applications to make use of authentication.

 This support encompasses three parts:

 * The `AuthenticationSupport` service provided by the `SlingAuthenticator` class.
 This service can be used by implementations of the OSGi `HttpContext` interface to delegate authentication.
 * The `Authenticator` service also provided by the `SlingAuthenticator` class.
 This service may be used by Sling applications to help clients login and logout.
 * The `AuthenticationHandler` service interface.
 These services may be implemented by extensions to support various ways for transporting credentials from clients to the Sling server.

 This page describes how the `SlingAuthenticator` class provides the `AuthenticationSupport` and  `Authenticator` services.
 For a description of the `AuthenticationHandler` service interface and the interaction between the `SlingAuthenticator` and the `AuthenticationHandler` services refer to the [AuthenticationHandler](/documentation/the-sling-engine/authentication/authentication-authenticationhandler.html) page.